Toys“R”Us Safety Standards and Practices

 - Our store cash registers have a prompt system that stops the transaction at the point of sale as soon as an “M” rated video game is scanned, reminding sales associates to check for I.D. before the sale can continue; and

 - On Toysrus.com, we request age confirmation for “M” rated games before a sale can be completed.

 To ensure compliance with the video game policy in our stores, we conduct random audits in our stores.
 Any store associate who violates this policy is subject to immediate disciplinary action, including termination.

 In addition to these practices, we make information available in our stores and on Toysrus.com about what each of the video game ratings symbols signify to ensure our customers understand the ESRB ratings system.
 Our store associates are also well trained on these ratings so they may assist customers in finding games that are suitable for the intended audience.

-Recognizing our responsibility to providing a safe environment and safe products for our customers, we do not sell any toy gun that could be mistaken for a real gun.
+Recognizing our responsibility to provide a safe environment and safe products for our customers, we do not sell any toy gun that could be mistaken for a real gun.
 Toys“R”Us was the first retailer in the U.S. to adopt this policy, which has been in place since 1994.

 As part of our commitment to providing a safe environment for our youngest customers, Toys“R”Us was one of the first retailers to adopt the “Code Adam” procedure when it was developed by the National Center for Missing & Exploited Children.
 In the event that a child is reported missing in one of our stores, the Code Adam procedure ensures that our store associates instantly mobilize to conduct a search and that the store can be secured to prevent the child from being taken by someone other than his or her parent or guardian.

 All of our store associates are trained to perform the specific steps in the Code Adam procedure.

 Our Standards to Protect the Safety of Our Employees